 Different kinds of Universalism

 Not all forms of universalism are the same though all are in error.
-Christian universalism teaches that Jesus is the only way and that all will be saved and that salvation occurs quickly after death for those who have not become Christians in this life.
+Christian universalism teaches that Jesus is the only way, all will be saved, and salvation occurs quickly after death for those who have not become Christians in this life.
 This view erringly states that salvation can occur after dying.
 I find nothing in Scripture that requires believing in eternal damnation in order to be a true Christian.
 And it is only for this reason, that I do say that Christian universalism does not "make one unsaved."

 A variation of Christian universalism teaches that those who are not Christian in this life will convert to Christianity in the afterlife after suffering varying degrees of punishment.
 This is well outside of Christian orthodoxy regarding the doctrine of salvation since it implies that deliverance from God's wrath is accomplished after one's work of suffering is completed.
 This view is not compatible with the Christian faith and would demonstrate a person is not saved who holds to it.